 We are big fans of the Besta because we think it is the easiest of all Ikea furniture to turn into something designer.
 The lines are so sleek and it’s great that you can hang it on a wall to create a floating effect.

-If you are planning to have a sideboard in your home that looks stunning, consider one of these Ikea Besta hacks to give you inspiration!
+If you plan to have a stunning sideboard in your home, consider one of these Ikea Besta hacks to inspire you!